huggingface/text-generation-inference/docs/source/conceptual/guidance.md

 ## How is it used?

-Guidance can be in many ways and the community is always finding new ways to use it.
+Guidance can be implemented in many ways and the community is always finding new ways to use it.
 Here are some examples of how you can use guidance:

 Technically, guidance can be used to generate: